maxchen32/fidt/README_en.md

 Tic-Tac-Toe
 -----------
 Tic-tac-toe, well known to people, is a zero-sum board game with simple rules.
-Tic-tac-toe usually has two types of pieces: `O` and `X`.
-The two sides of the game play these two kinds of pieces between the square inches to show their skills.
+Tic-Tac-Toe players use two symbols - circles (O) and crosses (X) - for a contest of intelligence and skills in a boxlike figure.

 FIDT Introduction
 -----------------